Example E-Tivities from the University of Limerick (Various Disciplines)

 *A list of the prerequisite task(s) that may need to be taught.
 Also state whether they are essential or supportive prerequisites.
 A breakdown of KSAs is not required for prerequisites tasks.

 E-tivity 11: Front end analysis: So, how should they do it?

 Purpose: The purpose of this e-tivity is to write some objectives for your proposed e-learning course.
 This e-tivity, which is worth 5% of your final grade, builds on earlier e-tivities and will feed into the remaining e-tivities in this module.
 This e-tivity will also inform your final EL6041 report (worth 60% of your final grade).

-NOTE: If students have any questions about this e-tivity, they should post them elsewhere in the discussion forum (not as a reply to this e-tivity).
-Please use a suitable posting title e.g. ‘Query about e-tivity 5’.
+NOTE: If students have any questions about this e-tivity, they should post them in the 'E-tivity 11 Queries' discussion forum (not as a reply to this e-tivity).

 *Performance objective (should comprise the five components, including an indication of the learning outcome/capability that is expected).

 *Target/terminal objective (typically appear in the outline/overview at the start of the course).